MohammedAI123/Azure-Honeypot-Cowrie/KQL_Queries/attacks_per_hour.md

 - summarize Attacks = count() : the attacks are rounded to the hour, then it collects a count of it
 - by bin(TimeGenerated, 1h) : As Cowrie records the timestamps down to the nearest second, I can round it to the nearest hour to help create a graph.
 - sort by TimeGenerated desc: sort by most recent attacks first
+- once complete, the time range and visualisation can be changed, for example, I have chosen a bar chart of the last 24 Hours